-MEDICAL BENEFITS

-Calendar Year Deductibles

-In-Network Out-of-Network In-Network Out-of-Network

-Public School Employees \$4,000 per individual not covered \$4,000 per individual not covered

-\$8,000 per family

-Deductible Accumulation.
-This Plan has an embedded individual deductible, meaning that an individual enrolled in family coverage will never have to pay more than the individual deductible amount before the Plan begins to pay coinsurance for the individual.
+MEDICAL BENEFITS Calendar Year Deductibles Individual Plan Deductibles Family Plan Deductibles In-Network Out-of-Network In-Network Out-of-Network Public School Employees \$4,000 per individual not covered \$4,000 per individual not covered \$8,000 per family Deductible Accumulation.
+This Plan has an embedded individual deductible, meaning that an individual arrelled in family accurate will never have to nev more than the individual deductible amount before the enrolled in family coverage will never have to pay more than the individual deductible amount before the Plan begins to pay coinsurance for the individual.